aria-systems-group/StoRI/README.md

 The code includes a `CMakeLists.txt` for compilation purposes.
 The code is dependent on the [Open Motion Planning Library](http://ompl.kavrakilab.org) (OMPL) as well as [Eigen3](https://eigen.tuxfamily.org/index.php?title=Main_Page).
 The repository here contains source code for static libraries for a custom state space, the measure and monitor, and the motion planning algorithm.
 The repository also contains some MATLAB scripts for plotting and testing the planner/measure.

 The directories also contain their own READMEs with more information.
-Please refer to the StoRI_Monitor directory specifically as **the measure and monitor can be used as a standalone tool**
+Please refer to the StoRI_Monitor directory specifically as **the measure and monitor can be used as a standalone tool**.
+Furthermore, the branch "StoRI-light" provides only the implementation of the monitor and measure, without the motion planning algorithm.
+The branch "original-src" contains the original, unmodified source code used for the paper.

 ### Main Script